diffusion/time_heat_equation_multi_material.py¶

 This example is inspired by the Laser Powder Bed Fusion additive manufacturing process.
 A laser source deposits a flux on a circular surface (a full layer of the cylinder being built) at regular time intervals.
 The heat propagates into the build plate and to the sides of the cylinder into powder which is relatively bad at conductiong heat.
 Heat losses through Newton type heat exchange occur both at the surface where the heat is being deposited and at the bottom plate.

-The PDE for this physical process implies to find T(x, t) for x
+The PDE for this physical process implies to find for such that:

-The weak formulation solved using sfepy is to find a discretized field T that satisfies:
+The weak formulation solved using sfepy is to find a discretized field that satisfies:

 Uniform initial conditions are used as a starting point of the simulation.